 4. New paradigms for understanding God’s intentions for women

 Helen Lee’s “missional mom”.
 The “blessed alliance” envisioned by Carolyn Custis James.
 The model of “complementarity without hierarchy” presented by Rebecca Groothius and others.
 Kate Cooper’s “band of angels” in the early church.
-These are just a few examples of how women scholars are helping the church re-envision what life for women in the New Community could or should look like.
-In addition to helping the church remove obstacles that limit women’s service, these new paradigms also offer ways to bridge the growing divide between the Church and the more egalitarian values of Western culture.
+These are just a few examples of how women scholars are helping the church re-envision life for women in the New Community.
+In addition to helping the church remove obstacles that limit women’s service, these new paradigms offer ways to bridge the growing divide between the Church and the more egalitarian values of Western culture.

 - The Missional Mom: Living with Purpose at Home and in the World by Helen Lee

 - Half the Church by Carolyn Custis James

 - Band of Angels: The Forgotten World of Early Christian Women by Kate Cooper

 - Discovering Biblical Equality: Complementarity without Hierarchy edited by Pierce and Groothius